alport/MQTT_Dashboard/README.md

  In order to have universal access to the payload traffic, the MQTTdashboard subscribes to these messages using the PahoMqtt python library.

  The problem is that the incoming messsages are processed by a "on-receive" callback.
-If a StreamLit command such a st.table is included in this callback, StreamLit objects (with an out of context error), and hence, as a compromise, this st.table command needs to be executed in a slleep loop.
+If a StreamLit command such a st.table is included in this callback, StreamLit objects (with an out of context error), and hence, as a compromise, this st.table command needs to be executed in a sleep loop.
 Need to find a better solution.